-The objective of the Fund is to provide income together with the prospect of capital growth to provide a return, net of fees, that is higher than the IA Mixed Investment 20%-60% Shares Sector average over the long term (at least five years).
-Policy
+The objective of the Fund is to provide a return, net of fees, that is higher than the IA Mixed Investment 40%-85% Shares Sector average over the long term (at least five years).

-At least 70% of the Fund is invested in collective investment schemes.
-Up to 30% of the Fund may be invested in other assets, including shares of companies, cash and near cash.
+At least 70% of the Fund is invested in collective investment schemes (including funds managed by Jupiter and its associates).
+Up to 30% of the Fund may be invested in other assets, including shares of companies and cash and near cash rated by FundCalibre.com